thedivtagguy/teaching/src/content/web2025/slides/day-2-html-css-and-you.md

 1. HTML Tags & Attributes<!--element class="fragment"-->
 2. CSS Selectors for targeting elements<!--element class="fragment"-->
-3. CSS Flexbox for layout<!--element class="fragment"-->
-4. Developing locally in VS Code with a Vite<!--element class="fragment"-->
+3. Developing locally in VS Code<!--element class="fragment"-->
-5. Using Git to version control and push to GitHub<!--element class="fragment"-->
+4. Using Git to version control and push to GitHub<!--element class="fragment"-->
-6. Deploying a site to Netlify with continuous deployment<!--element class="fragment"-->
+5. Deploying a site to Netlify with continuous deployment<!--element class="fragment"-->

 That's a massive amount for one day!<!--element class="fragment"-->